 If you book a holiday with us during the Covid-19 pandemic, you confirm that you have checked, understand and accept the FCDO travel advice relating to your chosen destination, including where there may be a requirement on you to quarantine upon your return to the UK (or in destination), and understand and accept that there is a heightened risk of travelling during the Covid-19 pandemic, beyond that associated with travel during ordinary times.
 You are also required to purchase a specialist travel insurance which includes certain cover for Covid-19.

-You are required to read and accept this Acknowledgment of Risk [INCLUDE LINK TO WAIVER] which hereby forms part of your contract with us.
+You will be required to read and accept an Acknowledgment of Risk which will form part of your contract with us.

 For up-to-date travel advice from the UK government, visit www.gov.uk/foreign-travel-advice and https://travelaware.campaign.gov.uk.
 We recommend that you consult these websites before booking in order to make an informed decision about your chosen destination, and again before departure.

 You must purchase specialist travel insurance policy available which includes specific cover for Covid-19 related issues and incidents which may affect your travel arrangements [and travelling to a destination subject to a FCDO advisory against travel], You can choose to purchase the travel insurance offered by us on our website or a comparable alternative.
 It remains your responsibility to read and understand the insurance policy and ensure that it is suitable and adequate for your particular needs.
 Please read your policy details carefully and take them with you on holiday.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses suffered by you in respect of which insurance cover would otherwise have been available.

 Cancellation – the following clauses are in addition to our standard cancellation terms and charges: